-- 1. Authorize issuance of General Lease Recreational Use to the Applicant beginning May 1, 2023, for a term of 10 years, for the installation, use, and maintenance of two mooring buoys; annual rent in the amount of \$546, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence. - 2.
+- Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 19, 2023, for a term of 10 years, for the installation and use of two mooring buoys; annual rent in the amount of \$546, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence. - 2.
 Authorize the Executive Officer or designee to replace Exhibits in the lease upon submission, review, and approval of as-built plans detailing the final location of the improvements following construction.